 Intro to Worst of Web

-.
-Write how the site makes you feel.
+a.
+How does the site makes you feel?

 - 4) Class 4 – Design the two pages ( home page and a second page) for web and phone in Adobe XD based on your proposed site map and wireframe.